-2004 IOHRSTOH January came in with a bang.
-Lots of snow.
-I had Dr. appointments but the offices luncheon to our sisters in place of a Christmas gift.
+Children from several households on Sussex Street in Eugene build a fort in the easily packed snow, a scene repeated all over town as kids anoke to several inches of prime sculpting material luncheon to our sisters in place of a Christmas gift.
 This year those attending were Betty Fairley, Kathy Farrier, Neda Livingston and her mother, and Rachel Johnston.
 Glen made small candle holders for each of them.
-We had cranberry chicken and cranberry cake to make it Christmasy and red for Valentines... the beautiful candle Julda.
-It will go up in my kitchen window, Dear Maxine + Glan, Thenk you so much po I can enjoy it fra beautiful luncheon every day. you always make me tidey.
-He table was feel warm and welcome. lovely, the food was yummy, and the company was delightful.
-Kathy Thank you also for tappy Valentine's Day Thanks for being to Domeone Very Decial such a good D.T Jure Trece and friend and Meet you bea Eliece Columniste Sp) Love redaivingston a) weed Ca,
+We had cranberry chicken and cranberry cake to make it Christmasy and red for Valentines... the beautiful candle Jolda.
+It will go up in my kitchen window, Dear Marine + Glan, Thenk you so much so I can enjoy it for a beautiful luncheon every day. you always make me today.
+The table was fell warm and welcome. lovely, the food was yummy, and the company was delightful.
+Kathy Thank you also for tappy Valentine's Day Thanks for being to Domeone Very Special such a good D.T Sure Trice nd friend and Met you Mai elièce Columista Sp) Kadies Hope yo Love nedativingston 2) reco. + Mom - Emmo McC/e//art